 1 - Build at least two emergency supply kits; one with everything necessary to stay where you are (sheltering in place), and a smaller, lighter one to carry if you need to evacuate (bug out).
 Make a kit for each person, being alone for at least 3 days without any utility services.
 Look at what you already have to start your supplies and think about alternative uses for those things.
 Basic preparations include:

-2a - Identify a personal support network of family, friends and others who help you on a routine basis.
+3 - Identify a personal Emergency Team of family, friends and others who help you on a routine basis.
 It is NOT a good plan to fend for yourself in a disaster or emergency.
-Designing a plan with your support network is a great way to tell them of your plans and encourage them to create their own plan.
+Designing a plan with your Emergency Team is a great way to tell them of your plans and encourage them to create their own plan.
 Discuss every aspect of your emergency plan with everyone in your support network.
 Make sure someone in your support network has an extra key to your home and knows where you keep your emergency supplies.

 List a place to meet or go in case you are not at home, or together, when disaster strikes.
 List alternate locations, in sequence, if the others (including your home) are not accessible or you need to evacuate the area completely.